D2-mods/Better-IWD-Pregen/README.md

 -

 1. **Adjust enemy damage at higher difficulties (IWD1, IWD2)**
+	- IWD1: modifies both damage and XP bonus (they can't be changed separately)
 	- IWD2: includes exe patch by Bubb (required for damage adjust to work)
 2. **Add or remove Avarine Decanter (IWD2)**
-	- Won't cause issues if the item is already obtainable
+	- The add option is silently skipped if item is already obtainable.
 3. **Unnerf Animate Dead (IWD2)**
-	- Also corrects chance of each summon to 50/50
+	- Also corrects chance of each summon to 50/50.
-	- This is skipped if IWD2EE "Spell Revisions" is installed
+	- skipped if IWD2EE "Spell Revisions" is installed.
 4. **Shapeshift movement bonuses bypass Free Action (EEs)**
-	- Can set to bypass or be blocked by Free Action
+	- Can set to bypass or be blocked by Free Action.
+	- This only patches official base-game shapeshifts.
 5. **Increase movement speed of IWD shapeshifts (IWD1, IWDEE)**
-	- EEs: increases Polar Bear and Winter Wolf movement
+	- EEs: increases Polar Bear and Winter Wolf movement.
 	- classic: increases all forms (most are still slower than natural form)

 --

 6. **Give party starting equipment (IWD games)**
-	- Option 1: Items are auto-equipped or added to inventory
+	- Option 1: Items are auto-equipped or added to inventory.
 	- Option 2: Start with a bag, containing a mix of weapons (choose this if using a Proficiencies overhaul)
 7. **Give party a Bag of Holding at game start (classic and EEs)**
-	- Option 1: "Bottomless" bag (same as Tweaks Anthology component)
+	- Option 1: "Bottomless" bag (capacity = 32767)
 	- Option 2: Capacity = 50 items (IWD2 default)
 	- Option 3: Capacity = 100 items (BG2 default)
 	- Option 4: Bottomless, and Gold is exchanged when adding/removing items (EE-only)
 8. **All classes get full HP bonuses from Constitution (classic and EEs)**
 	- Option 1: 2e-style HP bonuses (i.e. BG-style)
-	- Option 2: 3e-style bonuses (+1 or -1 every 2 Con) (WARNING: Prism will spawn dead in BG1.)
+	- Option 2: 3e-style bonuses (+1 or -1 every 2 Con) (note: Prism will spawn dead in BG1)
 	- Option 3: Mixed (use 3e-style at 10+, normal BG penalties at under 10)
-	- Note: Does not overwrite any previous changes to Con effects, except for HP bonus
+	- Note: does not overwrite any previous changes to Con effects, except for HP bonus.
+9. **Make items stackable to 999 (classic and EEs)**
+	- Option 1: Stackable or nonmagical, no weapons
+	- Option 2: Stackable items only
+	- Option 3: Stackable or nonmagical, with weapons
+	- Option 4: All magical and nonmagical items (skips items with charges)
+	- See tweaks section for more technical info.

+--

-9. **Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)**
+10. **Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)**
 	- Can set delay to 1 round or 5 rounds (stat reduction does not stack)
-	- Note: Crippling Strike is capped at -7 stat reduction in unmodded IWDEE
+	- Note: Crippling Strike is capped at -7 stat reduction in unmodded IWDEE.
-10. **Salamander auras hit only enemies of the caster (IWDEE)**
+11. **Salamander auras hit only enemies of the caster (IWDEE)**
-	- Can patch just Avenger form or enemy auras as well
+	- Can patch just Avenger form or enemy auras as well.
-	- Can optionally make Cloudburst party friendly
+	- Can optionally make Cloudburst party friendly.

---

-11. **Misc spell tweaks (classic and EEs):**
+12. **Misc spell tweaks (classic and EEs):**
 	- Damage party friendly (relative to caster)
 	- Hit stun on damage (1 second)
 	- No mage school restrictions
 	- Note: There are multiple options.
 You can install all, 1 tweak, or any combo of 2.
-12. **Allow Minsc to use his Berserk ability at will (BG games)**
+13. **Allow Minsc to use his Berserk ability at will (BG games)**
-	- Options to set duration to 5 rounds, 1 turn, or 2 turns
+	- Options to set duration to 5 rounds, 1 turn, or 2 turns.
+	- This does not remove the berserking effect or add/modify other effects.
+	- EEs: Can be recast at any time (stat bonuses do not stack).
+	- BG1 (classic): Regain ability after duration runs out.
+	- BG2 (classic): Regain ability immediately, but cannot recast until duration runs out.

+--

-13. **Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)**
+14. **Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)**
-	- IWDEE: makes shortbows look like shortbows in the inventory screen
+	- IWDEE: makes shortbows look like shortbows in the inventory screen.
 	- IWD-in-BG2: makes scimitars look like scimitars (instead of long sword)
-14. **Remove alignment restrictions for classes (classic and EEs)**
+15. **Remove alignment restrictions for classes (classic and EEs)**
-	- This patches any mod-added kits as well, including multiclass kits
+	- This patches any mod-added kits as well, including multiclass kits.
 	- Has options to skip certain classes (paladins, clerics, monks, etc.)
-15. **Prevent paladins and rangers falling at low rep (EEs)**
+16. **Prevent paladins and rangers falling at low rep (EEs)**
-	- This patches any mod-added kits as well
+	- This patches any mod-added kits as well.
-	- Can optionally install for only rangers or only paladins
+	- Can optionally install for only rangers or only paladins.

 --

 **Additional info:**
 - All components can be installed independently and in any order, except for auto-assigning the script.
-- All components should be safe to install at end-of-order.
+- All components should be safe to install at end of order.
 If another mod says to install last, you can try it both ways.
 - If using tweaks from other mods that do similar things, whichever is installed last will usually be used.
 - All tweaks have at least 2 subcomponents. i.e. if you say to "install all components", it won't automatically install any tweaks.